 This newsletter is named after a rugged valley in the eastern fingers of Missouri's Ozarks.
 Located in Ste.
 Genevieve County, the hollow is near the small farm where I grew up.
 Bidwell Holler, as it's known to locals, is part of Mark Twain National Forest.

 My dad grew up hunting in Bidwell with his father.
 Then my brother and I spent hours in those woods with our dad, too.
 We hunted, cut firewood, and hiked.
 It’s a special place for me, making Bidwell Hollow a fitting name for this newsletter.

 Significant effort goes into ensuring the information shared in writers’ stories is factual and accurate.
 However, because the pieces are often written based on secondary research, errors can occur.

 To minimize this risk, all sources used in researching for Bidwell Hollow’s writers’ stories must be reputable organizations and authors with trusted fact-checking and editorial processes.
 Some examples of these sources include mainstream media outlets, academic papers, and non-fiction books.

 If you see a factual error, please let me know.
 I'll make every effort to verify and correct any factual inaccuracies.

-I’m a writer in Washington, DC, but I grew up on a small Missouri farm.
+I’m a freelance writer in Washington, DC, but I grew up on a small Missouri farm.
 Where I come from, making a living as a writer isn’t something people do.
 So it took me a few too many years to realize, yes, I can do what I love and get paid for it.

 By hearing from people like you, I can continue to make Bidwell Hollow a beloved resource for people who love literature and poetry.